How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 You may be tempted to undercut the competition, but are your cheap services cheapening your offering?

-It’s true – charging more can be scary.
-Ask yourself honestly: are you pricing out of the fear that people won’t be willing to give you that much money?
-Or are you making assumptions around how much they can afford to pay?
+Charging more can be scary but ask yourself honestly: Are you pricing yourself low out of fear?
+Are you making assumptions about how much your clients can afford to pay?

 Always challenge the narrative you’re telling yourself.
-Remember – people often take you seriously when they’re required to invest more.
+Clients often take you more seriously when they’re required to invest more.

 Coaching isn’t always straightforward, so if there’s one thing you can make crystal clear to the client, it’s your pricing.